 Lots of civilians make a trip to the recruiter with an eye toward military service, full of patriotic zeal and martial courage.
-But many pull out at the last minute and give their friends and family some song and dance about why they couldn’t commit.
+But many have reasons not to join the military and pull out at the last minute and give their friends and family some song and dance about why they couldn’t commit.
 Anyone who’s ever served in uniform has probably heard someone say the immortal line: “I would have joined the military, but…”

 1. They’re physically disqualified

 A recruit who wants to join but is physically disqualified is disappointing for both the recruit and the recruiter.
 Applicants can be physically disqualified because of asthma, bad eyesight, scoliosis, Attention Deficit Hyperactivity Disorder and other causes.
 Sometimes people disqualify themselves with tattoos, ear gauges or other kinds of body art.

 2. Friends and family talk them out of it